alexanderfefelov/nav-add-ons/snmp/README.md

 - `Yes` - implemented and verified
 - `N/A` - implemented but not available on this device
-- `-` - not available on this device
+- `X` - not available on this device
 - empty cell - work in progress

 ### D-Link switches